isomerpages/moe-fuhuasec/index.md

       image: /images/ee66460fa_3355.jpeg
       alt: Image alt text
   - infopic:
-      title: Semester 1 Aesthetics Assembly
-      subtitle: Fuhua Stories
-      description: "Fuhuanites were ecstatic to be able to assemble as a whole school to end Semester 1 with a bang! "
-      button: Find out more
-      url: /our-school/Fuhua-News/end-of-term-aesthetics-assembly-programme/
-      image: /images/342c8e772_4807.jpeg
-      alt: Image alt text
-  - infopic:
       title: Lunch Tunes 2022
       subtitle: Fuhua Stories
       description: Despite the pandemic and its constraints, Fuhuanites were eager to